Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "I brought it back with me from The Manor and they saw that we’re willing to use our powers to save people.
 Now they put it back so that we can have it to use whenever they give us our powers back."

-"Remember the rules," Shannen said.
+"Remember the rules," Shannen continued.
 "No personal gain, no punishing anyone.
-Just-"
+Just‑"

-"Be ourselves with them," Holly cut in, "the same way we've been the last six weeks."
+"Be ourselves with them," Holly cut in, "the same way we've been for over two months."

 "Well, it looks like you're still our big sister," Alyssa said.